Former top Chinese Communist official jailed for life for bribery - Journal du Cameroun

 The National People’s Congress recently expanded the campaign by creating a national supervision commission that will look beyond party officials and scrutinise millions of public servants at all levels of government.

-Liu listed former security czar Zhou Yongkang alongside Sun and Bo as part of the conspiracy, which was rumoured to have involved military officials.
+Liu listed former security chief Zhou Yongkang alongside Sun and Bo as part of the conspiracy, which was rumoured to have involved military officials.

-All three have been ousted from the ruling Communist party (CCP) and arrested or jailed on corruption charges.
+All three have been ousted from the ruling Communist Party and arrested or jailed on corruption charges.

 As the country’s fourth largest city and an industrial metropolis in the southwest of the country, Chongqing is a major post for ambitious politicians.